 Ovarian Cancer Action belongs to The Association of Medical Research Charities (AMRC), the membership organisation of the leading medical and health research charities in the UK.
 Their short video about charity-funded research explains the five ways in which donations can have an impact:

-How does our research make a difference?
+How does our research make a difference?1.
+Generating new knowledge

 - We founded the Ovarian Cancer Action Research Centre in 2006; the UK’s first dedicated ovarian cancer research centre